microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. Open the variables.tf and paste the following:

-    ```HCL
+    ```json
-    //These are the inputs for your Azure Walkthrough Module
+    //These are the Azure Function inputs for configuring your Walkthrough Module
     variable "azure_function_name" {
         description = "A name for the azure function app defining the walkthrough module and how it will be identified within your Azure subscription and resource group."
         type        = string